Ziv-Barber/pluginvisitor/README.md

 var pluginsMan = require ( 'PluginVisitor' ) ( options1, options2, options3 );
 ```

-If you want to manually load a plugin:
+If you want to manually load a plugin (Node.js):

 ```js
 pluginsMan.registerPlugin ( 'pluginName' );
 ```

+NOTE:
+Right now for the browser we are supporting only loading plugin objects and not files.

 Same with passing configurations to the plugin: